top of page

 Silver-Star_01.png

 The Silver Star Medal is the United States' third-highest military award exclusively for combat valor, ranking fifth in the overall precedence of military decorations.
 It is awarded for "gallantry in action" during military operations involving conflict and is the highest award for combat valor not specific to any single branch of the U.S. Armed Forces.
 The medal can be bestowed by any military branch—including the Army, Navy, Marine Corps, Air Force, Coast Guard, and Merchant Marines—to their own members, members of other branches, foreign allies, and even civilians supporting U.S. combat missions.
+More information about the history of the Silver Star Medal and who made the Silver Star that Charles H. Coolidge was awarded can be found below.

 Citation